My internet is not working and I’m on Fibre

 If your modem doesn’t show a solid green WAN light, please make sure there is nothing connected to the DSL port, and you have the blue WAN port connected up to the ONT via an Ethernet cable.

 After you’ve got a solid green WAN light on your modem, check to see what the Internet light is doing.
 If your internet light is not on solid green after the modem and ONT have been on for 5 minutes, please factory reset the modem.
 You can do this by following the steps here.

 After you’ve factory reset your modem, and the modem has turned back on you should have a solid green Power, WAN and Internet light.
 If you don’t get a solid green Internet light, please try connecting your modem to each of the LAN ports on the ONT for 5 minutes, and seeing if the Internet light on the modem turns on.
 If you can’t get the Internet light to turn on when the modem is connected to any port on the ONT, please chat with us below.

 After your modem is showing a solid green Power, WAN and Internet light, you should be able to get online.
 Just make sure that your device (computer, tablet, etc) is connected up to the modem, either via an Ethernet cable to one of the yellow LAN ports, or via the wireless network from the modem.
 The default wireless information for the modem can be found on the sticker on the back.

-If after trying all of the above you’re still having trouble getting online, chat with us below and we'll help get it sorted.
+If after trying all of the above you’re still having trouble getting online, chat with us and we'll help get it sorted.
 Our care team is available 8am-7pm Monday to Friday, and 9am-5pm on weekends and public holidays.